 Christian Tissier was born on February 7, 1951, in Paris, France.
 He began aikido at the age of 11 under the Jean-Claude Tavernier in his native city and soon on moved to train under the Mutsuro Nakazono, 7 Dan Aikido Aikikai.
 In 1968 Christian received a 2nd Dan from Nakazono Sensei and made a plan to go to Japan after.

 Yoko Okamoto holds a rank of a 6th Dan in Aikido Aikikai, a status of Shihan.
-She is the most respected female-sensei in Aikido and a very respectful instructor in Japan.
-Continue reading “Yoko Okamoto”
+She is the most respected female-Sensei in Aikido and is very important in Japan.

 An interview was taken on June 9, 2018, during a seminar with the Shihan at Chisinau, Moldova.
 Hiroyuki Sakurai held 6 Dan at the time.
 During the 2020 Kagamibiraki ceremony, Sensei received 7th Dan from the Aikikai.